I

 Unique Community Services Supports Neurodivergent Children

-At Unique Community Services, we develop comprehensive care plans and humanised approaches to tailoring our care to the specific needs of each individual we serve.
+At Unique Community Services, we develop comprehensive care plans and humanised approaches to tailoring our care to the specific needs of each person we serve.

-Our clinicians provide personalised support for neurodivergent children by recognising their challenges and focusing on their strengths, helping them be their best selves.
+Our support workers and clinical teams provide personalised support for neurodivergent children by recognising their challenges and focusing on their strengths.
 Our Positive Behaviour Support practices foster an inclusive environment and encourage holistic support for the people we support.

-Our highly trained clinicians deliver proactive care and support across the UK with offices in Bristol and Manchester.
+Our highly trained teams deliver proactive care and support across the UK with offices in Leeds and Manchester.

 For more information, contact us today!